Skip to Content

 If you’re looking for land to farm, start paying attention to vacant land near you.
 In most counties, the Registrar of Deeds has land maps you can access for free.
 These registries will show you who the owners are.

-So as you’re driving your usual routes, start to take notes of vacant lots and land.
+So as you’re driving your usual routes, start to take notes on vacant lots and land.
 Right down the addresses, then once you get a handful, start looking them up online, beginning with your local registrar’s office.
-This should give you an idea and you can try to find something similar in your area.
+This should give you an idea, and you can try to find something similar in your area.

 Other ideas for getting started homesteading, even when you don’t have the land or money: